 Please enter your name.

 Meet the team here at Cincinnati Children's.
-Here you will find information about our Pediatric Residency Leadership and Track Directors and the current Chief Residents.
+Here you will find information about our Pediatric Residency Leadership and current Chief Residents.
 You can also find information about our current residents, including their medical school training and their contact information.

 Be sure to check out each resident's biographies for their reasons for choosing Cincinnati for residency.

 Javier A. Gonzalez del Rey, MD, MEd Director, Pediatric Residency Program 513-636-4906 email@example.com

 Associate Director, Division of Emergency Medicine

 Procedural sedation; analgesia